What you need to know about the coronavirus right now

 U.S. conservatives have increasingly criticised the WHO during the pandemic, saying it relied on faulty data from China about the outbreak of the virus.

-The WHO did not respond to a Reuters request for comment.
+The WHO did not respond to a Reuters request for comment. [nL1N2BV11R]

 Impossible dilemma